Clifra-Jones/MyAWSSecrets/README.md

 The Access Key ID and Secret Access Key display with copy buttons to the left.

-If these are new values the Update Local Profile wil update the profile in the Shared Profile File.
+If these are new values the Update Local Profile button will update the profile in the Shared Profile File.

 Clicking New Local Profile allows the user to create additional profile. i.e. for different AWS Accounts.